developer-zebra/developer-zebra-site/src/emdk-for-android/4-1/tutorial/tutdatacaptureprofilePt3/index.md

 ##Updating Main Activity
 Now we will update "MainActivity", adding a button to launch our "MSRActivity".

-1. Select "activity_main.xml" from "Package Explorer" in Eclipse/Android Studio.
+1. Select "activity_main.xml" from "Package Explorer" in Android Studio.

 2. Add the following Button to "activity_main.xml".
 This Button will be used for opening "MSRActivity".